aarfiahmed/rest-api-repo/rate-limit-api/README.md

 Request Handling: Each incoming API request consumes one token from the bucket.
 If a user makes a request and tokens are available, the request is processed, and one token is removed.
 If no tokens are available, the request is either delayed or denied until tokens become available.

+# Terminology
+Before we look at how to use Bucket4j, we’ll briefly discuss some of the core classes, and how they represent the different elements in the formal model of the token-bucket algorithm.

+The Bucket interface represents the token bucket with a maximum capacity.
+It provides methods such as tryConsume and tryConsumeAndReturnRemaining for consuming tokens.
+These methods return the result of consumption as true if the request conforms with the limits, and the token was consumed.

+The Bandwidth class is the key building block of a bucket, as it defines the limits of the bucket.
+We use Bandwidth to configure the capacity of the bucket and the rate of refill.

+The Refill class is used to define the fixed rate at which tokens are added to the bucket.
+We can configure the rate as the number of tokens that would be added in a given time period.
+For example, 10 buckets per second or 200 tokens per 5 minutes, and so on.